alejandropadillav1/TestMillionAP/README.md

 This is a http post, to create new property building (Property Table), you can complete the following attributes.
 If the Owner Id doesn't exist, it will create automatically with a default attribute, you can edit these following parameters into a Update View property.
+IMPORTANT NOTE : If you want to create a PropertyTraceAsync using with /api/RealEstate/CreatePropertyTraceBuilding Method with the default Id Property, simply untick the Send Empty Value into a IdProperty Attribute in order to create its Property trace.

 - b) Add Image from property.